 The second phase (Phase 2) is conducted from October through December.
 This phase focuses on chemical use and other production practices for target commodities.
-The target commodities for the 2022 ARMS Phase 2 Production Practices and Costs Report (PPCR) are rice and corn.
-The target commodity for the 2022 ARMS Phase 2 Production Practices Report (PPR) is cotton.
+The target commodities for the 2023 ARMS Phase 2 Production Practices and Costs Report (PPCR) are oats, peanuts, and Soybean.
+The target commodity for the 2023 ARMS Phase 2 Production Practices Report (PPR) is barley.

-Phase 3, conducted from January through April (2022), collects data to examine farm sector financial conditions, including income, assets, and debt.
+Phase 3, conducted from January through April (2023), collects data to examine farm sector financial conditions, including income, assets, and debt.